Where growth usually breaks in Post-acquisition tech

 -

-The board wants a growth plan, not activity: If reporting has shifted from “what did marketing do?” to “what will growth do next quarter?”, senior judgment is required.
+The board wants a growth plan, not activity: If reporting has shifted from “what did marketing do?” to “what will growth do next quarter?”, the company needs someone who can answer that.

 -

-The inherited team is capable but unfocused: If good people are working hard against old priorities, a fractional CMO can redirect the system without defaulting to a disruptive reorg.
+The inherited team is capable but unfocused: If good people are working hard against old priorities, a fractional CMO can redirect them without defaulting to a disruptive reorg.

 -